 C. When the nature of a work assignment confines an employee during off-duty hours and that confinement is a normal condition of work in the employee’s position, standby compensation is not required merely because the employee is confined.

-D. Overtime-eligible employees on standby status will be compensated at a rate of seven percent (7%) of their hourly base salaryfor time spent in standby status.
+D. Overtime-eligible employees on standby status will be compensated five dollars ($5.00) for each hour in standby status.

-E. Overtime-exempt employees will be compensated twenty-five dollars ($25.00) for each day or portion thereof spent in standby status.
+E. Overtime-exempt employees will be compensated fifty dollars ($50.00) for each day or portion thereof spent in standby status.
 A day is defined as a twenty-four (24) hour period beginning on the first hour an employee is assigned standby status.